Nicole Swann, Department of Human Physiology

 Practice Areas: Neuroscience, Movement Disorders, Parkinson’s Disease, Women in Science

 Nicole Swann is an academic expert in neuroscience, electrophysiology, and movement disorders such as Parkinson’s disease.
-At the University of Oregon, she is an assistant professor of human physiology.
 Nicole studies how different parts of the human brain interact to generate and control movements and how these processes can be disrupted in disease.

 Recent Media: